Cyprus–Greece relations: Cultural relations

 The cultural ties between Greece and Cyprus are extremely close, as the population of Cyprus (around 78% Greek Cypriot) belongs ethnically, linguistically, and religiously to the Greek cultural sphere.
 Greek is the official language of the Republic of Cyprus, and the vast majority of Cypriots belong to the Greek Orthodox Church, as do the Greeks.
 Shared traditions and holidays underscore this bond: Greek Independence Day (March 25) is an official holiday in Cyprus, when schools, government offices, and many businesses are closed.
 Greek media (television, music, literature) are an integral part of everyday life in Cyprus, and numerous Cypriot artists and students work in Greece.
 In general, there is an intensive educational exchange: of the approximately 21,000 Cypriot students abroad in 2008/09, almost 60% were enrolled at universities in Greece.

 Family ties across the Aegean Sea are also common, as many Cypriots married, studied, or settled permanently in Greece during the 20th century.
 However, migration flows in both directions: immediately after the division of the island in 1974, several thousand Greek Cypriots found refuge in Greece, while more recently Greek workers have also moved to Cyprus in search of better job prospects.
 The cultural similarities are also reflected in the education system—Greece has always been a role model for the Cypriot education system, and Cypriot textbooks, curricula, and university degrees are closely based on Greek standards.

-Similarity of Anthems
+National Anthems

-Greece and Cyprus have the same anthem.
-Greece adopted the anthem in 1865, while Cyprus adopted it in 1966.
+Greece and Cyprus have adopted the first two stanzas of Ὕμνος εἰς τὴν Ἐλευθερίαν (English: "Hymn to Liberty") as their national anthem.
+Greece adopted the song as their anthem in 1865, while Cyprus adopted it in 1966.